pywbem/pywbemtools/docs/settingsandconfiguration.rst

 * Complete the value of arguments and options that depend on local data to complete the commands (i.e where a WBEM server is not contacted).
-  Thus, the pywbemcli option ``--name`` which defines the name of a connection in a connection file can be completed (pywbemcli search the names in the file).
+  Thus, the pywbemcli option ``--name`` which defines the name of a connection in a connection file can be completed (pywbemcli searches the names in the file).
 But the value of the class in ``class get`` does not support tab-completion because that involves a connection to the WBEM server.